Navigating Unemployment: A Guide to Thriving After a Layoff

 Update Your Resume and LinkedIn Profile

 Take the time to update your resume, highlighting your most recent accomplishments and skills.
 Ensure your LinkedIn profile is current, with a professional headline, updated work experience, and a well-written summary.
 A polished online presence can attract potential employers and networking opportunities.
-Consider investing in a professional resume writer or career coach to help you align your professional online brand and resume with the occupations you are pursuing in your job search.
+Consider investing in a professional resume writer or career coach to help you align your professional online brand with the occupations you are pursuing in your job search.

 Practice Interviewing